srl-labs/learn-srlinux/docs/tutorials/evpn-mh/evpn-mh-verify.md

 mac-vrf-1              10.0.0.2 (DF)
 ===============================================================================================================
 ```
-> Verify the same in leaf2.
+> Check the same in leaf2.

-The configured ES parameters are shown here as well as the ES peers and elected DF.
+The configured ES parameters are displayed here, as well as the ES peers and the selected DF.

-At this point, let's send some CE-to-CE traffic to see if multi-homing works.
+Let's send some CE to CE traffic at this point to see if multi-homing works.
 Also for SR Linux fabric to learn some MACs.

-Connect to the ce1 and send packets to the remote IP addresses:
+Connect to ce1 and send packets to the remote IP addresses:

 === "nmap"
     ```